treker-mk/website/src/content/faq_en.md

   <summary id=data-publish-time>When do you publish the data?
 Why are the dates on the visualizations different?
 </summary>

-Most data for the previous day is collected at 11:59 pm (tests, confirmed cases ...), and hospitalization data is mostly obtained by 9 am every day for all hospitals. **Our data is usually updated between 10.00 and 12.00.**
+Most data for the previous day is collected at 11:59 pm (tests, confirmed cases ...), and hospitalization data is mostly obtained by TBD am every day for all hospitals. **Our data is usually updated between TBD and TBD oclock.**
-When we publish updated daily data, it is available on all our distribution channels (CSV, REST, website), and we also report it on social networks ([Facebook](https://www.facebook.com/COVID19) and [Twitter](https://twitter.com/sledilnik)).
+When we publish updated daily data, it is available on all our distribution channels (CSV, REST, website), and we also report it on social networks ([TBD Facebook](https://www.facebook.com/) and [TBD Twitter](https://twitter.com/)).

 </details>